kontrolinho/CD-Java/README.md

-# CICD of Java Web Application using Docker, Jenkins, Nexus, SonarQube and Terraform
+# CICD of Java Web Application using Ansible, Docker, Jenkins, Nexus, SonarQube and Terraform

 ## Prerequisites